1. Osome Blog UK

 Every media item sold through Amazon, including DVDs, videos, video games, consoles, video game accessories, computers, software, music etc will be charged a £0.50 closing fee.
 This fee applies to both Individual and Professional sellers.
 The closing fee for books is now £1.00.

-Category Referral fee percentage Referral fee minimum
+Category Referral fee percentage Per-item referral fee minimum

 Additive manufacturing 12.24% £0.25